what can you do in trampoline house?

 You can get legal counseling

-We offer free, personal legal counseling Monday–Thursday to asylum seekers, rejected asylum seekers, and refugees with residence permit in Denmark.
+We offer free, personal legal counseling Monday–Friday to asylum seekers, rejected asylum seekers, and refugees with residence permit in Denmark.
 Click here to read more.

 You can get medical counseling